• Skip to primary navigation

 For the Garlic Sauce

-• 1 inch piece Ginger (finely grated) or use 1/2 teaspoon ginger paste
+• 1 inch ginger (finely grated) or use ½ teaspoon ginger paste

-• 1 Tablespoon Cornflour mixed with a little water used to thicken the sauce after adding the meat (only if necessary)
+• 1 tablespoon cornflour (or cornstarch) mixed with a little water used to thicken the sauce after adding the meat (only if necessary)

 Instructions